Graph Anomaly Detection in Time Series: A Survey: Conclusion

 \section{Conclusion}

 This paper conducts a comprehensive survey of G-TSAD.
-First, we introduce \t{new concepts in G-TSAD}, the major challenges of time-series data, the advantage of representing them as graphs, and the types of anomalies in graphs.
-Then, we present a systematic taxonomy that groups G-TSAD into four categories: AE-based, GAN-based, predictive-based, and self-supervised methods.
+First, we introduce new concepts in G-TSAD, the major challenges of time-series data, as well as the advantage of representing them as graphs in the context of AD.
+Then, we present a systematic taxonomy that groups G-TSAD methods, primarily leveraging deep learning architectures, into four categories: AE-based, GAN-based, predictive-based, and self-supervised methods.
 For each category, we discuss the technical details of the methods, their strengths and weaknesses, as well as comparisons between them.
 A wide range of practical time-series applications are also introduced.
-Finally, we point out several limitations of the current research and suggest promising directions for future works of G-TSAD.
+Finally, we point out several limitations from both technical and application perspectives of the current research and suggest promising directions for future works.
 We hope this survey will serve as a useful reference for follow-up researchers to explore more research in this field.